openaccessdata/sugar_addiction/README.md

 # sugar_addiction

-This repository contains raw data for the manuscript entitled "Hyperbolic discounting is linked to addiction to sweet food and sugary drinks".
+This repository contains raw data for the manuscript entitled "Reward impulsivity is linked to addictive-like behaviors towards sweet food and sugary drinks but not fatty food".